An old group support saying suggests, "Stick with the winners." It's only reasonable to seek a sharing and experienced

 One day I used a key recovery phrase to an old acquaintance of mine.
 He then looked me in the eye and said you're one of

 As we began further discussion, I asked him to help me to work the steps where we became friends and I began working on

 accountability to another.
 I did not care for his desires, but after I learned to over look our differences, I surrendered to his care

-struggling with a love affair with a young woman half his own age, but his understanding of the recovery program was well intact.
+He was still struggling with a love affair with a young woman half his own age, but his understanding of the recovery program

 Later I discovered that he was also the same sponsor of several of the people in my own group.
 The ironic part of all this was

 that he lived thirty miles away from any of us, and he never came to our meetings.
 He always sat quietly in meetings causing

 others to never realize that he was a recovery guru.